 Another issue to consider is the compatibility of your working styles.
 Assuming your friend, if hired, will work in your department, how will this new environment affect your relationship?

-Unfortunately, no matter how well you may get along as friends, working relationships can bring out some characteristics that don’t jive.
+Unfortunately, no matter how well you may get along as friends, working relationships can bring out some characteristics that don’t jibe.
 You may have very different working styles in terms of communication, task management, or attention to detail.
 You may very well have disagreements about how certain work gets done.

 Because there’s already a personal relationship, it can be difficult to work together professionally.
 If and when you do have workplace disagreements, try not to let them bleed into your personal lives outside the office.